Neutral accent enchances your English journey

 4. How long does it take to develop a neutral accent?

-5. What if I have difficulty with specific sounds?
+5. What if I struggle with specific sounds?